olatzroman/olatzroman.github.io/_pages/about.md

 **Welcome to my website!**

-I am a PhD student in Economics at the [European University Institute](https://www.eui.eu/en/academic-units/department-of-economics) in Florence.
-My supervisors are [Thomas F. Crossley](https://sites.google.com/site/tfcrossley/) and [Alexander Monge-Naranjo](https://alexandermonge.com/).
-I visited UC Berkeley during spring 2022.
+I am a Postdoctoral Researcher in Economics at the [University of Mannheim](https://www.vwl.uni-mannheim.de/en/).
+I received a Ph.D. in Economics from the European University Institute in 2025.

 My research interests are mainly in family, labor and gender economics.
 I study how gendered behaviors and geographical factors influence labor market and family decisions of individuals and couples.